Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Eat small portions of food that you particularly like.
 Take your time and do not feel under pressure to finish if you are eating with others.
 Drink plenty of fluids.

 Seek nonsexual activities with your partner that you still enjoy.
 Explain to your partner that your loss of interest and affection is a symptom of your depression, not a rejection of him or her, and that these symptoms will be temporary.

 Put your worry to a useful purpose.
-Rather than endlessly pinpointing your problems, pick out one or two that seem really important and make a decision to resolve them.
-You may like to ask a friend to help you.
+Pick out one or two of your problems that worry you and make a decision to resolve them (you may like to ask a friend to help you).

 - List five or six possible solutions to the problem.
-Write down any ideas that occur to you, not merely the good ideas.
+Write down any ideas that come to mind, not just the good ideas.

 - Evaluate the good and bad points of each idea in turn.

 - Choose the solution that best fits your needs.